 "Anything interesting?"
-Garrus asked, stirring his drink lazily.
+Garrus asked, swilling his glass lazily.

 Shepard reseated herself and took a belt of her own, something fruity and too sweet.
 "Good news.
 If the asari doesn't talk, we can always put you on the street corner and gather intel the old-fashioned way."

 "If my academy-age self could hear that, he'd be thrilled.
 And terrified."

 "And what about jaded and ancient Garrus?"
 Shepard asked.